Book a demo

 Hiver Best For

-Perfect for Google Workspace teams who want support tools without platform hopping.
+Perfect for Google Workspace teams who want customer support tools without platform hopping.
 Small-to-medium businesses running primarily email support will love how intuitive it feels.

 Since everything happens in Gmail, you're not disrupting workflows your team already relies on.
 Teams wanting email collaboration plus AI help for common questions will find Hiver hits the sweet spot.